aimanraz/rsw-deep-learning/README.md

 ![](https://github.com/aimanraz/rsw-deep-learning/blob/main/Tab3.JPG?raw=true)

 ## Train and evaluate the model (Tab 4)
 The fourth tab is used to train and evaluate model performance.
-The train size of the dataset can be set up on this tab and, the default value is set 80%.
+The train size of the dataset can be set up on this tab and, the default value is set to 80%.
 This tab shows the value of training and testing accuracy once ANN model completes the training process.
 The confusion matrix, loss and accuracy graph can be plotted in this tab.

 ![](https://github.com/aimanraz/rsw-deep-learning/blob/main/Tab4.JPG?raw=true)